Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ## Essentials for designing with type

 When designing with type, we can use a combination of font size, weight, color, and space to ensure a strong hierarchy and scannability of a page.
+By understanding the fundamentals, you’ll be able to better apply type to the UI.

 ### Using the bounding box